Justify-social/my-project/docs/features-backend/authentication/overview.md

 ## Overview

-The Campaign Wizard application uses a robust authentication system to secure access to the application and its APIs.
+The Justify.social platform uses a robust authentication system to secure access to the application and its APIs.
 This document provides an overview of the authentication architecture, flows, and security considerations.

 ## Authentication Architecture